 Not all of our adventures in Norway have been so sedentary.
 You might like to read about us following the footsteps of the Viking kings, conquering Kjeragbolten or climbing Preikestolen (featured in the new Mission Impossible film starring Tom Cruise).

 We’d love to hear from you about your experiences in Norway.
 Have you been here?
-Do you have any suggestions for us? – we are leaving Skudeneshaven and heading North in three weeks.
 (To leave a comment – keep scrolling down to the end of the page or click ‘Leave a comment’ at the top of the post 🙂

 Remember – whatever you are doing, make sure you satisfy your soul x